 Furthermore, another study, also conducted in Korea indicated a link between using placenta products topically and an increased rate of wound healing in rats.
-These findings have stimulated a growth within the beauty product for placenta cream products, especially within the Asian markets.
+These findings have stimulated a growth within the beauty market for placenta cream products, especially within the Asian markets.

 As with most beauty products, suppliers and brands can be numerous however with placenta cream in particular there are two main suppliers of placenta cream.
 The first being Ascool, whose products are made here in Australia, and the second being Lanocreme.

 Starting with our most popular beauty cream, Ascool Placenta Cream contains a rich and unique blend of placenta, lanolin, squalene and vitamin E. When combined, these ingredients create a gentle skin cream for the face and body that deeply nourishes the skin and promotes a healthier more vibrant appearance.

 It’s also particularly effective at treating minor skin ailments such as dry or rough skin.
 Simply apply the placenta cream daily to obtain the best results.
 This product is not tested on animals and is made right here in Australia, meaning you can rest assured that it has passed all required safety and quality standards.

 Whether you are looking to try placenta cream for the first time, or are an avid user of this mositurising miracle cream, we have you covered.
 You can buy Ascool Placenta Cream in single tub form and also as a value bulk pack at a great price!